 Fotini Christia joined the MIT faculty in 2008.
 She received her PhD in Public Policy at Harvard University.
 She was an Andrew Carnegie inaugural fellow and a Harvard Academy fellow.
-Fotini has done extensive experimental, survey and ethnographic fieldwork on ethnicity, conflict, and development in divided societies in the Muslim world.
-She is presently working on projects around computation and conflict on sectarianism in Iraq, on violence in Yemen and on Syrian refugees in Turkey.
+Christia has done extensive experimental, survey and ethnographic fieldwork on ethnicity, conflict, gender, and development in divided societies in the Muslim world.
+She is presently working on projects around computation and conflict on sectarianism in Iraq, refugee return in Syria, and on gender based violence in Egypt during COVID-19.
 Fotini is the author of Alliance Formation in Civil War, published by Cambridge University Press in 2012, which received the Luebbert Award for Best Book in Comparative Politics, the Lepgold Prize for Best Book in International Relations and the Distinguished Book Award of the Ethnicity, Nationalism, and Migration Section of the International Studies Association.
-Her articles have been published in Science, in the Review of Economic Studies, in the American Political Science Review, in Journal of Development Economics, in Annual Review of Political Science and in Comparative Politics among other journals and her opinion pieces in Foreign Affairs, The New York Times and The Washington Post.
+Her articles have been published in the Review of Economic Studies, American Political Science Review, Journal of Development Economics, Annual Review of Political Science and Comparative Politics among other journals.
+Her opinion pieces have appeared in Foreign Affairs, The New York Times and The Washington Post.
 For her research, Fotini has received support from the International Growth Center, USAID, CIDA, the UN’s World Food Program and the World Bank, among others.
 She graduated magna cum laude with a joint BA in Economics-Operations Research from Columbia College and a Masters in International Affairs from the School of International and Public Affairs at Columbia University.